 “I couldn’t afford to take three years off,” recalls DePasquale.
 “The flexibility was critical.”

-Widener University Commonwealth Law School’s extended program, now known as the four-year program, allowed him to continue in his job while working toward his law degree.
+Widener University Commonwealth Law School’s extended program allowed him to continue in his job while working toward his law degree.

 “In addition to the master’s, having a law degree was a critical step in advancing my career in doing something in the public interest,” he said.

-He said he appreciated the fact that faculty members recognized that students in the part time program were juggling many responsibilities at once.
+He said he appreciated the fact faculty members recognized that students in the part-time program were juggling many responsibilities at once.

 “They knew there were going to be days when I was not at my best - not my A game - and that was ok,” DePasquale said.
-“This wasn’t ‘The Paper Chase,’” he said, referencing the 1973 classic film about a law school professor who berated his students.
+“This wasn’t ‘The Paper Chase,’” he said, referencing the 1973 classic film and subsequent TV series about a law school professor who berated his students.

-As he concludes his tenure as the state’s fiscal watchdog, DePasquale says he is most proud of an audit that led to fixing Pennsylvania’s child-abuse hotline where some 58,000 calls had gone unanswered; reducing the number of untested rape kits in Pennsylvania and across the nation; and recommending improvements in the state’s response to the opioid crisis.
+In concluding his final term in office as the state’s fiscal watchdog, DePasquale says he is most proud of an audit that led to fixing Pennsylvania’s child-abuse hotline, where some 58,000 calls had gone unanswered, reducing the number of untested rape kits in Pennsylvania and across the nation, and recommending improvements in the state’s response to the opioid crisis.

 Although he is not a practicing attorney, DePasquale says learning the reasoning skills and developing the ability to understand legal and policy documents and draft legislation has served him well in government and elected office.

 “Widener taught me that words matter, where a comma is placed matters, and where there’s room for interpretation of policy or not,” he said.
 “That’s where the law school training comes in.”

 DePasquale lives in York County, with his wife, Tracey, and their two children.
 He also volunteers as a football and baseball coach in York.